 a firm should grant the customer a payment deferral for 3 months unless the firm determines (acting reasonably) that it is obviously not in the customer’s interests to do so.

-This 3 month deferral for car finance is similar to help for mortgages and unsecured loans and credit cards.
+This payment deferral for car finance is similar to help for mortgages and unsecured loans and credit cards.
 It is sometimes called a payment holiday or a payment break – these all mean the same as a deferral.

 Interest is not stopped during this time, it continues to be added to your account.